Medushaa/Quest-list/README.md

     ```go
     storage := NewStorage[Todos]("C:/YourDirectory/todo-cli-tool/quests.json")
     ```
+### For Windows:
-2. Build the executable in the project directory (for Windows):
+3. Build the executable in the project directory (for Windows):
    ```bash
    go build -o quest.exe
    ```
-3. Add the project directory e.g. `C:/YourDirectory/todo-cli-tool` to your system's environment path variables.
+4. Add the project directory e.g. `C:/YourDirectory/todo-cli-tool` to your system's environment path variables.
 (`Search > Edit System Environment Variables > Environment Variables > System variables > Path > New`)

+### For Mac:
+3. Build the binary in project directory (E.g. `/Users/ungabunga/todo-cli-tool`):
+    ```bash
+    go build -o quest
+    ```
+4. ....
+(I dunno.
+Look it up yourself on the internet)

 Now, you can use the `quest` command globally in your terminal.